manishhnnegi/SmartBuddy/README.md

 <div align="center">
-    <h1>🛠️ SmartBuddy: Personal Assistant Chatbot 🤖</h1>
+    <h1>🛠️ SmartBuddy: Assistant Agent Bot 🤖</h1>
 </div>

 ---

 ### 📜 Introduction

-**SmartBuddy** is a Personal Assistant Chatbot designed to assist users with various tasks based on their instructions.
+**SmartBuddy** is a Assistant Agent Bot designed to assist users with various tasks based on their instructions.
 It can access external APIs to provide real-time information and demonstrates **tool-use** capabilities for enhanced functionality, including interaction with LLMs (Large Language Models).

 ---